 It’s essential to be patient during this time as this could take up to several days or weeks to crate train your pup.
 When your pup can lay quietly without whining or crying for 30 minutes or so while you’re in the other room, it’s a great test to start leaving them in the crate when you leave the house or letting them sleep there through the night.

 When you do start leaving the house for longer periods of time, try not to prolong the departures, but rather keep them short and simple.
 It’s best not to make it a huge event so that your pup doesn’t get stressed out that you’re going somewhere without them.
 This is also similar to arrivals as well.
 Try not to reward them for excited behavior with your enthusiasm, but instead try to be more low-key as you don’t want to make it a big deal that you were gone.
 It’s also important to take your dog outside immediately after letting them out of the crate to avoid any accidents in the home.

 Still having a hard time with crate training?

 We get it, you’ve tried everything and your anxious pup just isn’t wanting to relax in their crate.
 It just might be time to start adding Pet Releaf to your dog’s daily regimen!
-If your dog’s separation anxiety is at an all-time high and our Edibites aren’t doing the trick, try upgrading to Pet Releaf CBD Hemp Oil.
+If your dog’s separation stress is at an all-time high and our Edibites aren’t doing the trick, try upgrading to Pet Releaf CBD Hemp Oil.
 Our standard Hemp Oils are best administered on an empty stomach, while our Liposome Hemp Oils are best administered during mealtime for a more convenient method.
-At Pet Releaf, we offer our pet CBD usage calculator to help you find your dog the perfect CBD product match!
-All you need to do is enter your pup’s age, weight, and stress level to find the best product to help with your pet’s separation anxiety.
+At Pet Releaf, we offer our pet CBD product finder to help you find your dog the perfect CBD product match!
+All you need to do is enter your pup’s age, weight, and stress level to find the best product to help with your pet’s situational stress.